Everything You Need to Know When Camping With Your Dog

 - An Animal Proof Container for Dog Food and Treats

-The second checklist we went over was for first aid and safety.
-This checklist was designed to be 1 and done!
-So you get everything on the checklist once, gather it together into a box or bag and you will have it ready to go for every future camping trip.
-Depending on how often you go camping, you will want to check the items in the first aid and safety kit to make sure no items have reached their expiration dates.
+The second checklist covered first aid and safety.
+This list was designed to be 1 and done!
+Collect the checklist items, and you’re prepared for future camping trips.
+Depending on how often you camp, you’ll want to check the first aid safety kit to ensure nothing has expired.

 - Flea and Tick Protection